David Greig (dramatist): Themes

 Despite the richness and variety of Greig's work, some persistent concerns and motifs are visible.
 A yearning for connection between characters, despite enormous personal, social, cultural and political distances between them; international and global links, represented through travel, desire, fantasies of other cultures; great value placed on imagination, creativity, wonder.

 Awards

 Greig has won the Carol Tambor Best of Edinburgh Award twice; for Midsummer (2012) and The Events (2013).
 In March 2018 it was announced that Royal Lyceum Theatre productions were shortlisted for awards in 12 categories at the Critics' Awards for Theatre in Scotland.

 Personal life

-Greig lives in Fife, Scotland, with his wife and two children.
-Greig has increasingly emerged as a significant political commentator in contemporary Scotland, intervening importantly in the debates over Creative Scotland in 2012 and proving an advocate of Scottish independence in the run-up to the Scottish Independence Referendum in 2014.
+Greig has intervened in public and political debates, such as over Creative Scotland in 2012 and advocating for Scottish independence in the run-up to the Scottish Independence Referendum in 2014.